-5 While there is a preference for accounts that have been audited, if they are not available please discuss this with a Community Development Adviser.
+5 While there is a preference for accounts that have been audited, if they are not available please discuss this with a Community Partnerships Adviser.

-Strategic Council Partnership
+Strategic Community Partnership Grant

-The purpose of a Strategic Council Partnership is to recognise those community and not-forprofit organisations that deliver the strategic objectives of the Council, and with whom the Council is comfortable to engage in a long-term partnership (financial and/or otherwise).
+The purpose of a Strategic Community Partnership Grant is to recognise those community and not-for-profit organisations that are closely aligned to the strategic objectives of the Council, and with whom the Council is comfortable to engage in a medium-term partnership (financial and/or otherwise) relationship.